-New York Jury convicts man who starved, branded women in sex cult
+New York jury convicts man who starved, branded women in sex cult

 NEW YORK (Reuters) - Keith Raniere, a New York man accused of running a cult-like group in which women were kept on starvation diets, branded with his initials and ordered to have sex with him, was found guilty of all charges against him by a New York jury on Wednesday.

-Raniere, 58, was charged with crimes including racketeering conspiracy, sex trafficking and possession of child pornography.
+Raniere, 58, was charged with racketeering conspiracy, sex trafficking, possession of child pornography and other crimes.
 He faces a possible sentence of life in prison.

-The verdict in federal court in Brooklyn followed a trial that lasted more than six weeks.
+The jury in federal court in Brooklyn reached its verdict after just four hours of deliberation, capping off a trial that lasted more than six weeks.
 Raniere’s sentencing is set for Sept.
 25.

+His lawyer, Marc Agnifilo, told reporters outside the courthouse that the verdict will be appealed.
+He said he believed a fair sentence would be less than life.

+“I hope that people find peace and solace in the verdict,” he said.
+“That’s my genuine feeling from the heart, having nothing to do with being anyone’s lawyer.”

 Raniere is the founder of Nxivm, a purported self-improvement organization based in upstate New York.

-Prosecutors said that he created a secret sorority within Nxivm called DOS in which female “slaves” turned over compromising materials that were used to blackmail them.
+Prosecutors said that he created a secret sorority within Nxivm called DOS in which female “slaves” turned over compromising materials, such as nude photos, that could be used for blackmail.
+They were told that the material would be released if they disobeyed orders or tried to leave, according to a former member and other witnesses.

 DOS was sold to recruits as an all-female organization, when in fact it was controlled by Raniere, according to former members who testified at the trial.